 Other than the issuance of Common Stock upon exercise of options issued under the Company's stock option and bonus plans, the Company currently has no specific plans to issue Common Stock.
 Furthermore, there are no agreements, understandings, or arrangements for the issuance of the additional shares of Common Stock which would be authorized by the Amendment.
-However, Common Stock, including, if approved, the newly authorized shares, may be issued upon the approval of the Company's Board of Directors, without any further vote or action on the part of the Company's shareholders.
-The Articles of Incorporation do not provide for any preemptive rights upon the issuance of any Common Stock.
+However, except as may be required for a particular issuance under applicable law or the stock exchange on which the Company's securities are then listed, the Common Stock (including, if approved, the newly authorized shares) may be issued upon the approval of the Company's Board of Directors, without any further vote or action on the part of the Company's shareholders.